arturjzapater/randtools/README.md

 Generates a random number within a given range.
 - `from`: the lowest possible returned number.
 - `to`: the highest possible returned number.
 - `decimals`: the amount of decimals that the generated number will have.
 It defaults to zero.
+If either `from` or `to` is a number with more decimal digits than `decimals`, the function will use that amount instead.

 ### Custom Distribution Functions